 Housing Laws (Fair Housing Act)

-Similarly, when we take a look at housing, it is clear that landlords have to make exceptions for renters with ESA’s due to the Fair Housing Act (FHA).
+Landlords have to make exceptions for renters with ESA’s due to the Fair Housing Act (FHA).
 While landlords may choose to refuse tenancy in the first place for a variety of reasons, if a current tenant needs an ESA, the landlord cannot legally evict them.

-Similarly, the landlord cannot charge a traditional pet deposit for the animal, as the ESA is deemed to be more than just a pet.
+A landlord cannot charge a traditional pet deposit for the animal.
 Just like the employer situation, a landlord may require the individual to provide documentation to prove that they are eligible for an ESA, but there is no need to show the landlord that the ESA itself is trained.

 Exception To The Rules

-Employers can also legally request that animals that may pose a threat are not brought to work.
-If the animal is not properly house trained, then the employer may also ban it due to the mess and damage it can cause to company property.
+Employers can legally request that animals that pose a threat cannot join you at work.
+If the animal is not properly house trained, then the employer could ban it due to the mess and damage it can cause to company property.

 Where To Take Your ESA in Portland?

 There is no shortage of places in Portland to take your ESA.
-As a cosmopolitan city full of green spaces, pet owner groups and pet-friendly businesses, you’ll be spoilt for choice.
+As a cosmopolitan city full of green spaces, pet owner groups, and pet-friendly businesses, there are so many options to choose from.

-There are too many parks to mention in Portland; all of which cater for your fury friends!
-One particularly popular space is the Sellwood Riverfront Park – a 1.5 acre area which allows off-leash dogs to roam.
-Visitors have said that you will need to take your own water and dog poop bags, but this doesn’t diminish the fun they have there with their pet.
+There are too many parks to mention in Portland; all of which cater for your furry friends!
+One particularly popular space is the Sellwood Riverfront Park.
+It is a 1.5-acre area that allows off-leash dogs to roam.
+Visitors have said that you will need to take your own water and dog poop bags!

-After you visit to the park, you could spend some time chowing down in one of the many Portland restaurants that cater for ESA’s.
-The Tin Shed Garden Café is a very popular choice here, and the outdoor space allows all pets to sit by the owners.
-The café even offers a dog menu so that your pet can eat beside you while you try the local delicacies!
+After your visit to the park, you could spend some time chowing down in one of the many Portland restaurants that cater to ESAs.
+The Tin Shed Garden Café is a very popular choice here!
+The café even offers a dog menu so that your emotional support dog can eat beside!

 There is very little that you and your ESA can’t do in Portland, and this extends to adventure activities.
-The Forest Park Wildwood trail is a very popular walk through the beautiful Oregon countryside, which you and your pet will love.
-The 30 miles of trails which you can explore will give you and your pet a good workout, which will help you both mentally!
+The Forest Park Wildwood trail is a very popular walk through the beautiful Oregon countryside.
+The 30 miles of trails which you can explore will give you and your pet a good workout!

-Portland offers a great array of activities for owners and ESA’s and, as the law improves, you will be free to take your pet to places that only service animals could enter before.
+Portland offers a great array of activities for owners and ESAs.
 The restaurants and parks which exist in the city will make your time here comfortable, as well as fun!
 Keep an eye out for doggy events in Portland on social media!
 You wouldn’t want to miss out on all the furry fun!